White Collar Week with Jeff Grant

 It’s the Isolation that Destroys Us.
 The Solution is in Community.

 Podcast Ep.
-01: Prison & Reentry in the Age of COVID-19: An Evening with Our White Collar Support Group
+01: An Evening with Our White Collar Support Group

-This is a very special podcast episode – we have on 16 members of our online White Collar Support Group recently released from prison due to COVID-19, awaiting designation and preparing to report to prison during COVID-19, and others home longer.
-Our support group meets on Zoom on Monday nights, 7 pm Eastern, 4 pm Pacific.
+This is a very special podcast – we have on 16 members of our White Collar Support Group that meets on Zoom on Monday nights, 7 pm Eastern, 4 pm Pacific.
 We have held over 200 weekly meetings and they get better each week as we come out of isolation and into a supportive community that truly cares about one another.
 We have welcomed over 200 support group members along the way!

 But the support group meeting on this podcast is a little different than most, because everyone appearing has agreed to share their names, faces and very personal stories in an effort to reach out to individuals and families suffering in silence.
 We’ve never done anything like this before as a group, but we feel the cause is so important that it was worth the risk.